bavlynady/splunk-malicious-app/README.md

 ### 1. Install the App

-Install the app in Splunk.
+Install the compressed file app in Splunk.

 ---